argilla-io/argilla/argilla/docs/reference/argilla-server/telemetry.md

 ## Information reported

-The following usage and error information is reported:
+The following deployment information is reported:

 * The code of the raised error
-* The `user-agent` and `accept-language` http headers
 * Task name and number of records for bulk operations
 * An anonymous generated user uuid
 * An anonymous generated server uuid